Eun/minigo/README.md

 Download and install from the [Relases Page](https://github.com/Eun/minigo/releases).
 Or compile it yourself using `go`

-## Imports
+## Importing
-You can import custom packages, however, this requires you to download them and setup the `GOROOT` environment variable accordingly.
+You can import other packages by specifying `$GOPATH` and placing them in `$GOPATH/src`.
+However [yaegi](https://github.com/containous/yaegi) is (currently) limited in functionality so don't expect all packages are working.